A Subsampling Line-Search Method with Second-Order Results: Subsampling line-search method

 \section{Subsampling line-search method}

 In this section, we introduce a line-search algorithm dedicated to solving the unconstrained optimization problem~\eqref{eq:prob1}: the detailed framework is provided in Algorithm~\ref{alg:alas}.
 At each iteration $k$, our method computes a random sampling set $\mathcal{S}_k$, and the associated estimates $g_k:=g(x_k;\mathcal{S}_k)$ and $H_k:=H(x_k;\mathcal{S}_k)$ of $\nabla f(x_k)$ and $\nabla^2 f(x_k)$, respectively.
-Since we have computed $\mathcal{S}_k$, the model $m_k(\cdot) := m(\cdot;\mathcal{S}_k)$ of the function $f$ is also defined: the estimates $g_k:=g(x_k;\mathcal{S}_k)$ and $H_k:=H(x_k;\mathcal{S}_k)$ define the quadratic Taylor expansion of $m_k$ around $x_k$, which we use to compute a search direction $d_k$.
-The form of this direction is set based on the values on the norm of $g_k$ as well as the minimum eigenvalue of $H_k$, denoted by $\lambda_k$.
+Since we have computed $\mathcal{S}_k$, the model $\hat f_k(\cdot) := \hat f(\cdot;\mathcal{S}_k)$ of the function $f$ is also defined: the estimates $g_k:=g(x_k;\mathcal{S}_k)$ and $H_k:=H(x_k;\mathcal{S}_k)$ define the quadratic Taylor expansion of $\hat f_k$ around $x_k$, which we use to compute a search direction $d_k$.
+The form of this direction is set based on the norm of $g_k$ as well as the minimum eigenvalue of $H_k$, denoted by $\lambda_k$.
 The process is described through Steps 2-5 of Algorithm~\ref{alg:alas}, and involves an optimality tolerance $\epsilon$.
-When $\lambda_k < -\epsilon$, the Hessian estimate is indefinite, and we choose to use a negative curvature direction, as we know that it will offer sufficient reduction in the value of $m_k$ (see the analysis of Section~\ref{subsec:expdecrease:generalres}).
+When $\lambda_k < -\epsilon$, the Hessian estimate is indefinite, and we choose to use a negative curvature direction, as we know that it will offer sufficient reduction in the value of $\hat f_k$ (see the analysis of Section~\ref{subsec:expdecrease:generalres}).
 When $\lambda_k \ge \|g_j\|^{1/2}$, the quadratic function defined by $g_k$ and $H_k$ is (sufficiently) positive definite, and this allows us to compute and use a Newton direction.
 Finally, when $\lambda_k \in \left[-\epsilon^{1/2},\|g_k\|^{1/2}\right]$, we regularize this quadratic by an amount of order $\epsilon^{1/2}$, so that we fall back into the previous case: we thus compute a regularized Newton direction, for which we will obtain desirable decrease properties.
-Once the search direction has been determined, and regardless of its type, a backtracking line-search strategy is applied to select a step size $\alpha_k$ that decreases the model $m_k$ by a sufficient amount~(see condition \eqref{eq:suff:cond3}).
+Once the search direction has been determined, and regardless of its type, a backtracking line-search strategy is applied to select a step size $\alpha_k$ that decreases the model $\hat f_k$ by a sufficient amount~(see condition \eqref{eq:suff:cond3}).
 This condition is instrumental in obtaining good complexity guarantees.